 A brand identity is not a formality required to be in business.
 It’s a company’s best effort to control customer perception.
 Much more than a logo, a brand identity is a system for internal and external communication.

-Externally, customers should see the consistent actions to establish a connection, foster and reaffirm their beliefs in a company to the point (if done properly) they become advocates for a brand.
+Externally, customers should see the consistent actions to establish a connection, and foster and reaffirm their beliefs in a company to the point (if done properly) they become advocates for a brand.

 What’s in a Brand Foundation?